trapexit/mergerfs/README.md

 #### Why are all my files ending up on 1 drive?!

 Did you start with empty drives?
 Did you explicitly configure a `category.create` policy?
-Are you using a path preserving policy?
+Are you using an `existing path` / `path preserving` policy?

 The default create policy is `epmfs`.
 That is a path preserving algorithm.
 With such a policy for `mkdir` and `create` with a set of empty drives it will select only 1 drive when the first directory is created.
 Anything, files or directories, created in that first directory will be placed on the same branch because it is preserving paths.